Banner for Governance

 From a supply chain perspective, we expect our business partners to promote and follow our policy in relation to human rights, and we have strict guidelines of not entering into business arrangements with third parties that fail to demonstrate that their conduct is consistent with this policy.

-You can read our Anti-Slavery and Human Trafficking Statements here for 20192020, 2021, 2022 and 2023.
+You can read our Anti-Slavery and Human Trafficking Statements here for 20192020, 2021, 2022, 2023 and 2024.